hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-application-performance-monitoring-tools-overview.md

 Key features:

 * operate in a distributed environment with scalability and resiliency;
-* allow full control over data, users and cluster operations with a variety of management tools, such as snapshots, index lifecycle, data tiers, data streams, etc;
+* allow full control over data, users and cluster operations with a variety of management tools, such as snapshots, index lifecycle, data tiers, data streams;
-* protect data with a list of security features, such as keystore,  encrypted communications, RBAC, IP filtering, security realms, SSO and audit logging, etc;
+* protect data with a list of security features, such as _keystore_,  encrypted communications, RBAC, IP filtering, security realms, SSO and audit logging;
 * support customized and reliable alerting and notification integration with any other third-party systems;
-* allow to work with data using various language clients, Elasticsearch DSL and SQL, and REST APIs;
+* allow to work with data using various language clients, Elasticsearch _DSL_ and _SQL_, and _REST APIs_;
 * extend Elasticsearch functionality with various plugins and integrations;
-* run and manage Elasticserach across public cloud, private cloud and Kubernetes using Elastic Cloud, Elastic Cloud Enterprise and Elastic Cloud on Kubernetes;
+* run and manage Elasticsearch across public cloud, private cloud and Kubernetes using _Elastic Cloud_, _Elastic Cloud Enterprise_ and _Elastic Cloud on Kubernetes_;
-* ingest any data type using language clients, ingest nodes, lightweight shippers or Logstash;
+* ingest any data type using language clients, ingest nodes, lightweight shippers or _Logstash_;
 * enrich raw data using a variety of analyzers, tokenizer, filters, and enrichment options;
 * support document storage, time series analysis and metrics, and geospatial analytics;
-* provide full-text search capabilities with its inverted index, tunable relevance scoring and advanced query DSL;
+* provide full-text search capabilities with its inverted index, tunable relevance scoring and advanced query _DSL_;
-* find data relationships through aggregations and graph exploration and create alerts
+* find data relationships through aggregations and graph exploration and create alerts;
 * model and automate the analysis of time series data, combine alerting and inference using machine learning;

-Elastic builds and maintains the *Elastic Stack*, an all-in-one platform built upon the proven *ELK Stack* for the logs, metrics, and application trace data with a multitude of out-of-the-box integrations.
-Elastic Stack is the foundation for its primary solutions, *Elastic Enterprise Search*, the fleet of search solutions, *Elastic Observability*,  , the solution for unified visibility across logs, metrics, and APM data, and *Elastic Security*, the solution that unifies endpoint protection and SIEM.
-You can easily deploy any of these solutions as a managed service with Elastic Cloud, with one stack powering three solutions, that you can deploy anywhere.
+Elastic builds and maintains the *Elastic Stack*, an _all-in-one_ platform built upon the proven *ELK Stack* for the logs, metrics, and application trace data with a multitude of out-of-the-box integrations.
+Elastic Stack is the foundation for its primary solutions, *Elastic Enterprise Search*, the fleet of search solutions, *Elastic Observability*, the solution for unified visibility across logs, metrics, and APM data, and *Elastic Security*, the solution that unifies endpoint protection and _SIEM_.
+You can easily deploy any of these solutions as a managed service with Elastic Cloud, with one stack powering three solutions, which you can deploy anywhere.

 Elastic has been named as a *Visionary* in the latest [Gartner Magic Quadrant for APM and Observability](https://www.elastic.co/explore/devops-observability/2022-gartner-magic-quadrant-apm/).
 It has a modern initial interface that users can take advantage out of the box.
 It provides a lot of very powerful tools for data ingestion, data enrichment, data analysis and various plugins and open source integrations, from years of development and community input.
 It’s easy to use, but a bit of a hassle to configure and maintain.
 Elastic requires quite high threshold to get over to understand how the system works and how to configure it properly.

 Elastic offers a 14-day free trial of the *Standard* plan without requiring credit card details.
 After which users can choose from 4 paid subscription plans.
 The *Standard* plan starts at *$95/month*, and it provides access to core security features and solutions including APM.
 The *Gold* plan adds custom plugins, while the *Platinum* plan offers advanced security features and machine leaning support.
 It also includes endpoint detection and response, protection, and event collection capabilities.
-The *Enterprise* plan adds further some enterprise features such as searchable snapshots, Elastic Maps server and data retention for security related data, etc., and its cost raises to *$175/month*.
+The *Enterprise* plan adds further some enterprise features such as searchable snapshots, _Elastic Maps_ server and data retention for security related data, etc., and its cost raises to *$175/month*.

 ### **Prometheus**